My husband sent me a link to a short Ted Talks video about aging. After watching it, I’m wondering if I’ve been going about aging the wrong way.

 “Scientific studies continue to show that 100% of Americans eventually die.”

-And yet, judging by the amount of money spent on medical care in the last 6 months of life, we make every effort to deny that eventuality.
+, we make every effort to deny that eventuality. the amount of money spent on medical care in the last 6 months of life

 It seems that no matter how much money you use during that last year/month, if the person is

 A churkendoose is the imaginary barnyard creature created for a children’s story by Ben Ross Berenberg in 1946.
 A definite oddball, it’s part chicken, turkey, duck and goose.

 The Churkendoose was a popular Golden Book and 45-rpm record that delighted several generations of children and their parents.
 Beautifully orchestrated, the 9-minute … read on Farewell to a beloved husband and father

 Today I am in Idaho attending the memorial service of my father-in-law.